 3. Zero in on small, local panels

-In addition to joining the big survey sites, consider joining some smaller panels who don’t operate outside your country, or whose main focus is on the local market.
+In addition to joining the big survey sites, consider joining some smaller panels who don’t operate outside of your country, or whose main focus is on the local market.
 These small sites will offer fewer surveys, but the pay is often better, as the number of participants they have at their disposal is smaller.
+This will help you earn your first reward faster!

 Here are a few examples: